Create a virtual environment

 └── __init__.py

-poetry env use python # Default Python version you installed Poetry with
+poetry env use python # Remember how you installed Poetry?
+This uses the default Python version.

-poetry env use python3.7 # Use the Python 3.7 version on your system
+poetry env use python3.7 # Uses Python 3.7 from your system.

-poetry env use 3.7 # A shortcut for the above
+poetry env use 3.7 # For the lazy.

-There are two very similar commands.
-As shown in the comments, the official recommendation is to use sync
+There are two very similar commands, and the comments below highlight their differences.
+The official recommendation is the sync

-, as it avoids installing any packages that aren’t tracked by poetry.lock
+command, as it avoids installing packages not tracked by poetry.lock

-# Automatically creates a virtual environment and installs all dependencies from pyproject.toml
+poetry install # Automatically creates a virtual environment and installs all dependencies listed in pyproject.toml.

 poetry sync